-The universal nuclear icebreaker "Yakutia" of project 22220 left the outfitting embankment of the Baltic Shipyard USC and headed to its home port Murmansk.
+The universal nuclear icebreaker "Yakutia" of project 22220 left the outfitting embankment of the Baltic Shipyard USC and headed to the port of registry Murmansk.
 This was reported by the United Shipbuilding Corporation (USC).

 The vessel will pass through the Baltic Sea, the Atlantic Ocean, the Barents Sea and moor in the port in the Kola Bay.

-For several months, specialists from the plant and contractors conducted mooring and then sea trials, and also prepared the icebreaker for the voyage.
+For several months, specialists from the plant and contractors conducted mooring and then sea trials, and also prepared the icebreaker for the passage.

 "Yakutia" became the fourth vessel built at the Baltic Shipyard under project 22220 commissioned by FSUE Atomflot.